Top Pick —

 Then a 3rd portfolio could be connected to your Trezor, and have all your ADA and ATOM staked and held safely offline.

-You can either use the native in-wallet apps or install the Exodus browser extension on Brave or Chrome.
+You can use the Exodus browser extension in Brave or Chrome.
 We like the Brave browser if you’re looking for a recommendation.
-The Web3 connection lets you do things like: mint, buy, and sell NFTs, access DeFi apps, and manage custom tokens across Ethereum and Solana networks.

 Buying Crypto in Exodus